 New North Carolina Workers’ Compensation Law Hides Data

 With the economy struggling to rebound, every paycheck matters.
-Workers are reluctant to miss any time from work, because time away means less money.
-With workers pushed to do more because of smaller workforces, employees may pressure from their employers to be present, even when not well.
+Workers are reluctant to miss any time from work because time away means less money.
+With workers pushed to do more because of smaller workforces, employees may pressure by their employers to be present, even when not well.

 When an employee is injured on the job, they trust that their employers will take care of them.
 Many will be eligible to file for workers’ compensation, allowing them to receive some income while they are recovering from their injuries.